IQSeC-Lab/LAMDA/code/section_3_LAMDA_creation/readme.md

 # Section 3: LAMDA Creation
 After downloading and decompiling all the APKs, the creation of **LAMDA** is the following:

 First, you need to split all the .data files into train and test using the following code.
-Make sure you have all the .data files into yearly folders as followings and you have provided the correct metadata.csv file which you can find from LAMDA huggingface repository [here](https://huggingface.co/datasets/IQSeC-Lab/LAMDA/tree/main)
+Make sure you have all the .data files into yearly folders as followings and you have provided the correct metadata.csv file.
    ```
    ├── malware/
    │   ├── 2013/hashes.txt